 Android Niceties — a collection of the most beautiful, well-built Android apps.

 This is by no means an ultimate list of differences between the two systems.
-But paying attention to these features will help you understand the ways in which the same tasks can be performed across the platforms.
+But paying attention to these features will help you understand how the same tasks can be performed across the platforms.
 However, there are some examples of apps that borrow certain design patterns from their competitor’s OS principles.
 The final choice should depend on your users’ preferences.

 Belitsoft provides mobile development and design services for both iOS and Android.
 Our talented designers know how to create engaging interfaces that follow both systems’ best practices to make your apps stand out.
 Write to us to learn more!